ruben-vl/infosec-kb/CURL.md

 ## Setting Headers

 Request headers can be set using the `-H` flag.
 The flag `-A` can be used to set the User-Agent header specifically.

+## HTTP Basic Auth Credentials

+To provide credentials through cURL, the `-u` flag can be used, with `user:password` as the argument.
+The credentials can also be put directly in the url, in between the scheme and host.